google/WebFundamentals/src/site/_en/fundamentals/device-access/device-orientation/dev-orientation.markdown

 The device orientation event fires when the device moves, or changes orientation.
-It returns data about the difference between the device in it's current position in relation to the <a href="index.html#earth-coordinate-frame">
+It returns data about the difference between the device in its current position in relation to the <a href="index.html#earth-coordinate-frame">
 Earth coordinate frame</a>.

 The event typically returns three properties,